-Israeli Pasta Salad is a mash-up of two of my favorite summer salads, it’s packed with veggies and actually gets better after a day or two in the fridge!
+Israeli Pasta Salad is a mash-up of two of my favorite summer salads, it’s packed with veggies and is the perfect make-ahead potluck or bbq dish– it actually gets better after a day or two in the fridge!

 I love to fill wide mouthed mason jars with this Israeli Pasta Salad, it makes it super easy to store, and we can pull them out as needed and eat right out of the jar.